pPeterle/woovi-RFC/financial-monitoring-system.md

 ### Classification of Suspicious Transactions

-All suspicious transactions are **flagged**, indicating the level of potential risk.
+All suspicious transactions are **flagged**, indicating the level of potential risk and is sent notification based on that level, requiring manual review to confirm the fraud.
+The result of the manual review is used to improve the AI and new event is published on Kafka for the application block the transaction and notify the user.

 ## Security